-The Postgraduate Year One (PGY1) Pharmacy Residency Programs are conducted at either Good Samaritan Hospital in Cincinnati, Ohio, or Bethesda North Hospital in Montgomery, Ohio.
-They are in pre-candidate status for accreditation by the American Society of Health-System Pharmacists.
+The Postgraduate Year One (PGY1) Pharmacy Residency Programs are conducted at either Good Samaritan TriHealth Hospital in Cincinnati, Ohio, or Bethesda North TriHealth Hospital in Montgomery, Ohio.
+Both programs earned full accreditation for the maximum duration granted by the American Society of Health-System Pharmacists (ASHP).

 - Duration: 12 months

-- Program Start date: July 1 of each year
+- PGY1 Program Start Date: July 1 of each year

 Resident activities include, but are not limited to: